6 Yorkshire swim spots with a café nearby

 Pool Bridge Farm, York

-It seems like Pool Bridge is everyone’s favourite Yorkshire swim spot - and not surprisingly.
-There are three beautiful wild swimming lakes, including the picturesque Monet Lake, afloat with water lilies, which feels like you are swimming through the artist’s famous paintings.
+• It seems like Pool Bridge is everyone’s favourite Yorkshire swim spot - and not surprisingly.
+There are four beautiful wild swimming lakes, including the picturesque Monet Lake, afloat with water lilies, which feels like you are swimming through the artist’s famous paintings.
 It is a paid-for wild swim but the small entry fee is worth it if you want a safe, outdoor swimming experience as there are invariably other bathers here.
-Check out the lakeside sauna to enhance your wild swim experience.
+Check out the lakeside saunas to enhance your wild swim experience.

 River Wharfe, Hebden